filipecalegario/awesome-generative-ai/README.md

 * [TencentARC/GFPGAN](https://github.com/TencentARC/GFPGAN): GFPGAN aims at developing Practical Algorithms for Real-world Face Restoration

+## Image Segmentation

+* [Segment Anything | Meta AI](https://segment-anything.com/): "a new AI model from Meta AI that can "cut out" any object, in any image, with a single click"

 ## Online Tools and Applications

 * [Scribble Diffusion](https://scribblediffusion.com/): turn your sketch into a refined image using AI